alfa155518/vs-code-extensions/README.md

 | Markdown All in One | [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one) | All you need to write Markdown. |
 | markdownlint | [markdownlint](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint) | Markdown linting and style checking for Visual Studio Code. |

-## Next Steps
-- Install tooling for your favorite language/tool - syntax highlighting, intellisense linting, formatting, etc.
-- Get familiar with the command pallet `ctrl-shift-p`.
-You can search for pretty much anything you want to do, extensions included.
-- Learn and configure your keyboard shortcuts.
-Anything from the command pallet can be configured as a keyboard shortcut, and you can set contextual shortcuts for specific languages, etc.
-- VSCode has a built-in snippet manager, but you can download additional snippets for specific languages/tools.
-- Configure your editor settings.
-You can see what I'm currently using here.
-Some notable configuration:
-  - Set a ruler so your lines of code don't get too long: